 Transthyretin amyloidosis (ATTR) predominantly leads to heart failure and/or neuropathy.
 This is an increasingly recognized cause of heart failure with preserved ejection fraction or diastolic heart failure.
 Older men are most commonly affected, but ATTR can affect patients of any age, race, or gender.
 Some patients may have a form of ATTR that leads to severe neuropathy with symptoms of numbness, tingling, or pain in the hands and/or feet and weakness.
 This condition may be genetic, in which case it is commonly called familial amyloid cardiomyopathy (FAC) or familial amyloid polyneuropathy (FAP).
 Non genetic disease is called wild-type or senile ATTR.

-Immunoglobulin light chain amyloidosis (AL), also known as “systemic amyloidosis,” can lead to multi-organ involvement including the heart, kidneys, skin, soft tissue structures, and gastrointestinal tract.
+Immunoglobulin light chain amyloidosis (AL) can lead to multi-organ involvement including the heart, kidneys, skin, soft tissue structures, and gastrointestinal tract.
 Light chains are fragments of immunoglobulins (antibodies) that are made in the bone marrow, and normally work to fight infection as part of the immune system.
-They typically are part of the immune system and work to fight infection.
 AL amyloidosis can affect patients at any age, and about 20 percent of patients with AL will also have multiple myeloma.

 Specific signs and symptoms depend upon which organs are involved.
 Patients may not experience signs or symptoms of amyloidosis until the condition is advanced.